AegisZoom/Vaccination-Database/README.md

 ## Phase 2: Database Design

-With Phase 1 completed, the next step was to map the relations and relationships of the database between each other using an entity-relationship diagram.
+With Phase 1 completed, the next step was to map the relations and relationships of the database using an entity-relationship diagram.
 The final result is shown below:

 ![ER_Diagram](https://github.com/AegisZoom/Vaccination-Database/blob/main/Images/ER_Diagram.PNG)

-This diagram operates under the following extra conditions:

-- The Source entity does not necessarily have a direct relationship to the Country entity.
-For example, the World Health Organisation is a global institution that shares vaccine statistics but is not confined to any specific country.
-- Vaccine manufacturers must supply stock to at least one country, but a country does not need to have a vaccine.
-- Not every Manufacturer & Country combination contains statistics for the ManufacturerStats entity.
-- Each record in CountryStats can only relate to one country, and does not necessarily need a source.
-- Each record in StateStats can only relate to one state, and never has any source.
-- For CountryStats records related to the whole population of the region, the corresponding AgeRange value is simply “0+”.
-- Each Date only appears once per StateName in the StateStats entity, and once per (CountryName and AgeRange) combo in the CountryStats entity.
+This diagram makes several assumptions about the nature of the data, which can be found in the *Model.pdf* file.

 Afterwards, the seven steps of mapping the entity-relationship model to a relational schema were applied.
 Afterwards, the schema was normalised to satisfy 1NF, 2NF, and 3NF conditions.
 The final relational schema is shown below.
-For context the name of the table is listed outside the brackets, the variables are listed inside, and the primary signifies it is a primary key while the asterisk signifies it is a foreign key.
+For context the name of the table is listed outside the brackets, the variables are listed inside, and the underline signifies the variable is a primary key while the asterisk signifies it is a foreign key.

 - Country (<ins>CountryName</ins>, CountryCode)
 - Manufacturer (<ins>ManufacturerName</ins>)